ghislainv/deforestation-maps-Mada/README.md

 - MEFT, USAID, and CI.
 (2009).
 Evolution de la couverture de forêts naturelles à Madagascar, 1990-2000-2005.
 Antananarivo.
 - ONE, DGF, FTM, MNP, and CI.
 (2013).
 Evolution de la couverture de forêts naturelles à Madagascar 2005-2010.
 Antananarivo. [url](https://www.pnae.mg/couverture-de-forets-naturelles-2005-2010).
 - ONE, DGF, MNP, WCS, and Etc Terra.
 (2015).
 Changement de la couverture de forêts naturelles à Madagascar, 2005-2010-2013.
 Antananarivo. [url](https://www.pnae.mg/couverture-de-forets-naturelles-2005-2010-2013).

+## Versioning and archiving on Zenodo

+The development version of this repository is available on GitHub at <https://github.com/ghislainv/deforestation-maps-Mada>.
+The last version of this repository is archived on Zenodo: \[DOI: [10.5281/zenodo.1118484](https://doi.org/10.5281/zenodo.1118484)\].

 ## Figure